Linux-Club-KSU/copyparty-LCKSU/README.md

 when generating hashes using `--ah-cli` for docker or systemd services, make sure it is using the same `--ah-salt` by:
 * inspecting the generated salt using `--show-ah-salt` in copyparty service configuration
 * setting the same `--ah-salt` in both environments

+> ⚠️ if you have enabled `--usernames` then provide the password as `username:password` when hashing it, for example `ed:hunter2`

 ## https